nicolasmanic/TriangleChallenge/README.md

 ## Design Decisions

 The application was developed with TDD and SOLID principles in mind.
-In order to showcase those principles no popular frameworks were not used.
+In order to showcase those principles no popular frameworks were used.

 As described in the Build & Run section, there are 2 ways to interact with the application either via the console or via a csv file.
 Both are implementations of a common interface for future extensibility.

-To create a new triangle you need to access the ```TriangleFactory```.
+To create a new triangle you need to use the ```TriangleFactory```.
 The factory will create a classifier ```TriangleClassifier``` and inject a validation strategy ```TriangleValidator``` into the classifier in order to validate if input is correct.
-Finally if no validation error occur the factory based on the result of the classifier will return the appropriate ```Triangle``` subclass (```Equilateral, Isosceles, Scalene```).
+Finally if no validation error occur the factory, based on the result of the classifier will return the appropriate ```Triangle``` subclass (```Equilateral, Isosceles, Scalene```).

 Finally the project used Travis-CI for continues integration and Codecov for code coverage analysis.

 **Note:** To distinguishes between actual javadoc and explanation for the design decisions that were taken the ```@impNote``` annotation was used in source code.
-For further explanation on why various techniques were used please search for the corresponding ```@impNote``` annotation
+For further explanation on why various techniques were used please search for the corresponding ```@impNote``` annotation.